thoughtbot/podcasts/README.md

 thoughtbot Podcasts
 ===================

-Application for publishing our podcasts.
+This application was once used for publishing our podcasts.
+We now make use of [Simplecast](http://simplecast.fm) for the same.

 Setup
 -----